-But, in Western Europe some countries went much further: With the establishment of the Council of Europe, the protection of Human Rights, pluralistic democracy and the rule of law became generally recognized principles, monitored by an international organization, the Council of Europe; and with the foundation of the European Community for Coal and Steel, die supranational management of central parts of a national economy should prevent all wars in the future.
+However, in Western Europe some countries went much further: With the establishment of the Council of Europe, the protection of Human Rights, pluralistic democracy and the rule of law became generally recognized principles, monitored by an international organization, the Council of Europe; and with the foundation of the European Community for Coal and Steel, the supranational management of central parts of a national economy should prevent all wars in the future.
 The thinking behind those initiatives was that economic integration should push back national interest and promote political cooperation and integration.

-1.3.
 The result was that in Europe we not only established a new legitimacy for foreign policy and new goals for diplomacy, but also new means to safeguard peace and security.

-The traditional means of foreign policy were 'Realpolitik'; 'raison d'Etat' and 'War'.
-That meant that a state was allowed to do everything to increase its power; a state was entitled to practice a behavior forbidden in private: to kill, to destroy, to wage war.

-Contrary to those traditional means, the new means which should safeguard peace and security in Europe are cooperation and integration.
-Today we follow a new logic: The logic of war was replaced by a logic of values: democracy, Human Rights, the rule of law.
-It has become unthinkable that European Countries wage war against one another.
-In Europe, war is not anymore considered the prolongation of politics by other means.

-The logic of maintaining peace by a balance of power, established on the basis of confrontation, was replaced by the concept of cooperation.
-That's how we achieved sixty years of peace in Western Europe.
+The traditional means of foreign policy were realpolitik, raison d'Etat, and war.
+That meant that a state was allowed to do everything to increase its power; a state was entitled to practice a behavior forbidden to private individuals: to kill, to destroy, to wage war.
+Contrary to those traditional means, the new means that should safeguard peace and security in Europe are cooperation and integration.
+Today we follow a new logic: The logic of war has been replaced by a logic of values: democracy, Human Rights, the rule of law.
+It has become unthinkable for European countries to wage war against one another.
+In Europe, war is not anymore considered an extension of politics by other means.
+The logic of maintaining peace by a balance of power, established on the basis of confrontation, has been replaced by the concept of cooperation.
+That is how we have achieved sixty years of peace in Western Europe.

 The sovereignty of the state, which used to be absolute, has been drastically diminished in many fields.
-The traditional way to guaranty peace was the respect of national sovereignty, combined with noneinterference in internal affairs of a country.
+The traditional way to guarantee peace was the respect of national sovereignty, combined with the principle of none-interference into internal affairs of a sovereign country.
 This approach has also totally changed: Today peace is built on the respect of basic values like Human Rights, Democracy and rule of law.
 And the implementation of those values is subject to international monitoring by organizations like the Council of Europe, the European Union or the Organization for Security and Cooperation in Europe (OSCE).
 Those Organizations have the right to interfere into internal affairs of all member states to safeguard the implementation of those values.

-I would like to demonstrate the changes that have taken place on one example: Who was 'great' in history: Rulers like Alexander the Great; Caesar, Charlemagne, Peter the Great, and many others went down in history as great heroic figures, because they succeeded to establish an empire, to increase the power of the kingdom, no matter how many sacrifices that took; how many people lost their lives.
-Today, such a behavior would not only not be considered as 'great' such a behavior would bring the perpetrator immediately before a War Tribunal.
+I would like to demonstrate the changes that have taken place on one example.
+Who has been regarded 'great' in history: Rulers like Alexander the Great; Caesar, Charlemagne, Peter the Great, and many others went down in history as great heroic figures, because they succeeded in establishing empires, increased the power of their kingdoms regardless the sacrifices and human casualties.
+Today, such policies would not be considered as 'great,' but such approaches would make the ruler a candidate for a war crimes tribunal.

-2. Achievements and crises
+Achievements and Crises